TRIAL PREPARATION SERIES / PART ONE of THREE

 ★ Trial Preparation or Settlement Preparation?

-In most matters, judges manage and resolve disputes, not preside over a courtroom.
+In most matters, judges manage and resolve disputes rather than preside over a courtroom.
 At many points in litigation, parties are pushed to use alternative dispute resolution of one kind or another.
 That’s because trials are expensive and settlement benefits all parties and the courts themselves.

 But if your strategy is designed to force a settlement, you may find it impossible to build a coherent argument when your case winds up in a courtroom.
 If a matter does go in front of a jury, panel, or judge, a lack of strategy and preparation could be disastrous.